Can You Spot a Whale on These Two New Hampshire Whale Watching Boats?

-This year's whale watching tours will be offered from June 18 to August 28.
+This year's whale watching tours will be offered from now till August 28.
 Click here to view the schedule and make a reservation.

 P.S.
 Speaking from experience, these whale watching cruises are a fun time, but it's best to avoid them if you're easily prone to seasickness.

 Al Gauron Deep Sea Fishing and Whale Watching in Hampton